 Tricentis got a make-over with a slick, updated new logo.
 Not only is it sleek and modern, but it is just as recognizable as it’s predecessor.
 We all know how polarizing a new logo can be, so we are pretty excited that this one has gotten a universal thumbs up.
 Kudos to our graphic designer!

-Tricentis VP of Product Management, Gerd Weishaar, introduced the Tosca Testsuite road map, as well giving a sneak peak into many of the cool new features and capabilities in Tosca Testsuite 10.0 It felt especially fitting to be releasing version 10.0 at our 10th Accelerate conference.
+Tricentis VP of Product Management, Gerd Weishaar, introduced the Tricentis Tosca road map, as well giving a sneak peak into many of the cool new features and capabilities in Tricentis Tosca 10.0 It felt especially fitting to be releasing version 10.0 at our 10th Accelerate conference.

 Our workshops at Accelerate 2015 got such positive feedback, that we decided to expand our program and add an entire day of free, hands-on workshops with the Tricentis experts.
 The workshops ranged from exploratory testing to service virtualization, continuous testing, and more.
 Most importantly, they were a huge success.
 How do we know that?
 Well, besides hearing it directly from you, we had a way higher attendance rate for the workshops than we were expecting.
 That’s the best type of problem to have!